 Tent Repair Kit: There is nothing worse than finding a tear in your rent and nothing to fix it with.
 This tent repair kit will be a lifesaver – don’t leave home without it.

 Tarp: We have at least two tarps under the RV, they come in handy for so many things, especially in keeping the floor of the tent dry.
 If you are tent camping, make sure to have one that is slightly larger than your tent footprint.
+Then just fold back the edges under the tent so that the tarp does not extend past the edges of the tent.
+Otherwise it can catch rainwater and funnel it under the tent.

 Sleeping Bags: If I ever go tent camping, my second big purchase will be sleeping pads sleeping bags that keep us warm and cozy – I don’t mess around when it comes to sleeping gear!
 This sleeping bag comes highly recommended.
 You do not have to have a sleeping pad, but it does make things much more comfortable.